Variational truncated Wigner approximation for weakly interacting Bose fields: Dynamics of coupled condensates: Non-equilibrium dynamics of a weakly interacting Bose gas in a 1d optical lattice

 In order to generate an initial state of the coupled condensates we set both tunneling $J = 0$ and interaction $\Ue = 0$.
 The decoupled sites are 2d harmonic oscillators and we express their initial states in terms of the oscillator eigenfunctions $\chi_j(x)$:

 Furthermore, we identify the initial macroscopic region as

 which can be expressed in terms of our variational ansatz with $\sigma_j$ being equal to the harmonic oscillator length $\sigma_\text{ni} = (K / V_r)^{1/4}$ in optical lattice units and $A_j = 0$.
-The remaining terms are identified as the residual field $\psi_{j,1}(x,y, t=0) = \sum_{m,n=1}^{\infty} \chi_{j,m}(x) \chi_{j,n}(y) \alpha_\text{vac}$ where the complex normally distributed $\alpha_\text{vac}$ represents the vacuum fluctuations of each mode.
+The Wigner fluctuations therefore enter the dynamics via the non-deterministic initial conditions of $N_j$ and $\phi_j$.
+The remaining terms are identified as the residual field $\psi_{j,1}(x,y, t=0) = \sum_{m,n=1}^{\infty} \chi_{j,m}(x) \chi_{j,n}(y) \alpha_\text{vac}^{(m,n)}$ where the complex normally distributed $\alpha_\text{vac}^{(m,n)}$ represent the vacuum fluctuations of each mode.
 The ground state is obtained by assuming a Fock state \cite{NumericalRepresentation} with $N_\infty = 940$ mean occupation in the ground state mode for the initially full sites and $\sim 15\%~N_\infty$ for the initially empty site depending on the lattice depth.
 The interacting ground state is then generated by an adiabatic ramp up of the interaction strength $\Ue$ up to a desired value.
 Then the tunneling coefficient $J$ is changed from 0 to the target value corresponding to the lattice depth $V_z$ thus initiating the refilling process of the central site.
 For each lattice depth $3 \cdot 10^4$ trajectories are evolved.
 Using the \textit{DifferentialEquations.jl} package \cite{DifferentialEquations} for the \textit{Julia Programming Language} \cite{Julia} the calculation of a single trajectory to 100\,ms takes $\sim 1$\,ms per thread on an \textit{Intel Xeon Gold 6126} processor with a base clock frequency of $2.60$\,GHz.